G20 leaders vow to take steps to boost supply of Covid vaccines in developing countries | Business

 - Italy

-G20 leaders, including Prime Minister Narendra Modi, on Sunday vowed to strengthen the WHO to fast-track the process for emergency use authorisation for Covid-19 vaccines and to take steps to boost supply of jabs in developing nations so as to move towards the global goals of vaccinating at least 40 per cent of the population in all countries by the end of 2021 and 70 per cent by mid-2022.
+G20 leaders, including Prime Minister Narendra Modi, have vowed to strengthen the World Health Organisation to fast-track the process for emergency use authorisation for COVID-19 vaccines and to take steps to boost supply of jabs in developing nations so as to move towards the global goals of vaccinating at least 40 per cent of the population in all countries by the end of 2021 and 70 per cent by mid-2022.

-In the Rome Declaration, the G20 leaders thanked healthcare and frontline workers, international organisations and scientists for their relentless efforts to cope with the deadly COVID-19 pandemic.
+In the Rome Declaration on Sunday, the G20 leaders thanked healthcare and frontline workers, international organisations and scientists for their relentless efforts to cope with the deadly COVID-19 pandemic.

 ''To help advance toward the global goals of vaccinating at least 40 per cent of the population in all countries by the end of 2021 and 70 per cent by mid-2022, as recommended by the World Health Organisation's (WHO) global vaccination strategy, we will take steps to help boost the supply of vaccines and essential medical products and inputs in developing countries and remove relevant supply and financing constraints,'' the leaders said.